logsem/clutch/README.md

 A higher-order probabilistic relational separation logic with support for asynchronous probabilistic couplings.
 The logic is built using the [Iris](https://iris-project.org) program logic framework and mechanized in the [Coq proof assistant](https://coq.inria.fr/).

+## Preprint

+A preprint describing this work is available on arXiv.

+> Gregersen, S.O., Aguirre, A., Haselwarter, P. G., Tassarotti, J. and Birkedal, L., 2023.
+Asynchronous Probabilistic Couplings in Higher-Order Separation Logic. [arXiv preprint arXiv:2301.10061](https://arxiv.org/abs/2301.10061).

+[This table](paper_mapping.md) maps definitions, concepts, and results found in the paper to the Coq formalization.

 ## Building the development

 The project is known to compile with